-Heron developed the index in 2005 to understand how large companies contribute to (or detract from) Heron’s mission to help people and communities help themselves out of poverty in the United States.
-Over the past decade, Heron and its research partners have continued to refine the methodology, to draw from new data sources, and to better align the index with Heron’s impact and mission objectives.
+Heron developed the index in 2005 to understand how large companies contribute to (or detract from) Heron’s mission to help people and communities help themselves out of poverty.
+Over the past decade, Heron and its research partners have refined the methodology to draw from new data sources and better align the index with Heron’s strategic objectives.

-Heron and its research partners use a rigorous methodology to identify companies that contribute positively to the communities in which they source and operate.
-The positive screen relies on four pillars, each driven by a central hypothesis as well as underlying industry-relative scoring criteria:
+Heron and its research partners2 use a rigorous methodology to identify companies that contribute positively to the communities in which they source, operate, and sell.
+The positive screen is organized around the four capitals of Heron’s Net Contribution lens.
+Heron works with custom data and research providers to evaluate the impact of companies on stakeholders within these four capitals.

 State Street Global Advisors (“SSGA”) has created an investment vehicle that aims to replicate the Index.